Imstillsyncs/Chat/README.md

 # Chat

-This is a game made with html, js, css, socket.io, and express
+This is a chat made with html, js, css, socket.io, and express

 # Links